albertattard/how-to-cache-results-to-boost-performance/README.md

     This code may not be as straightforward as one would hope, so we will break this further.

-    a.
+    1.a.
 First we try to obtain the `Future` from the `cache`.

         ```java
             Future<V> future = cache.get(key);
         ```

-    a.
+    1.a.
 If this is `null`, then we need to create a new instance of `Future` and add it to the cache.

         ```java
               final FutureTask<V> futureTask = new FutureTask<V>(callable);